Ismail Qureshi al Hashmi: Adherence to Sharia

 Shaikh Ismail strictly adhered to the basic tenets of Islam and did not like anything outside Sharia.
 He did not approve of singing or dancing in the name of Sam'a.
 He exhorted all to live a live of piety respecting their parents and fulfilling the duty of their creation by carrying out the responsibilities as the slave and vicegerent of Allah.

 He erected a mosque over a small mound exactly on the banks of the Ganges and it is where he was laid down to rest after his death.
 To this day the mosque stands as it was erected by the Shaikh with he himself resting there.

-After spending more than 50 years in that village and commanding respect and honour from all, he died silently in 1349 AD.
+After spending more than 50 years in that village and commanding respect from many, he died silently in 1349 AD.
 He was bestowed with the honorific title as "Makhdoom-i-Hind".
-Since centuries all the great saints of Allahabad and environs have paid their obeisance to this great personality.
+Since centuries all the great saints of Allahabad and environs have paid their obeisance to him.
 No big dome and massive tomb kind of structure was erected as per his wish and no Urs rituals take place at his grave in accordance with the instructions of Shariah.
-He is the only saint in North India where no Urs rituals are performed.This is one of the most evident and striking evidence of his adherence and strict following of the Shariah.
+He is the only saint in North India where no Urs rituals are performed; one of the most evident and striking evidence of his adherence and strict following of the Shariah.

 The writer of Mirat al Asrar paid a special visit to this mosque and tomb in the reign of Shahjahan and commented " that it is a great place of Barkat".

 He never allowed his name and works to be highlighted in books and discourses, so not many people know about him, even in Allahabad.